Hendrix-CS/csci150/homework/modules/booleans.md

 worktitle: Booleans and Conditionals
 ---

-*Due: Monday, February 9*
+*Due: Monday, September 14*

 Remember that homework is not formally assessed.
 However, any problems turned in by the due date will be checked and feedback provided.

 If you need to redo the associate quiz module, before you retake the quiz, you must have the homework completed and checked by your instructor.

 1. **Predict**: First, complete the exercise *without* using the Python interpreter.
+We *strongly* encourage you to show some work here -- if things go wrong, it is easier for us to provide useful feedback!

 2. **Check**: Run the code in a Kaggle notebook.
 Does the actual output agree with what you wrote down in step 1?